Single Doctoral-Level Psychology Courses

 PSY 87503 History and Systems of Psychology

-This course presents a history of psychology beginning with the early Greeks.
-The focus of study is how philosophy, combined with developments in natural science and experimental physiology, form the major schools of psychological thought today.Learning Outcomes:
+This course presents a history of psychology beginning with its roots in early Greece.
+The focus of study is how philosophy, combined with developments in natural science and experimental physiology, forms the major schools of psychological thought today.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor